Why visit Modica

 The Sicilian capital of cold-processed chocolate (Aztec recipe): a UNESCO city draped over two ravines with baroque churches and 'world's best chocolate' according to many chefs.

-Modica is one of the most authentic places to discover in Sicily.
-ItalyGo's curated itinerary planner includes Modica alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Sicily in seconds, completely free.
+ItalyGo's curated itinerary planner includes Modica alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Sicily in seconds, completely free, no signup required.

 Top things to do in Modica